 Unusual Options Activity Insight: MGM Resorts Intl

-On Monday, shares of MGM Resorts Intl (NYSE:MGM) saw unusual options activity.
-After the option alert, the stock price moved down to $38.53.
+On Thursday, shares of MGM Resorts Intl (NYSE:MGM) saw unusual options activity.
+After the option alert, the stock price moved up to $38.68.

 - Option Type: SWEEP